 Importance of Air

 If we take a lump of dry soil and add water to it, bubbles will be observed which indicates the presence of air molecules.
 Water displaces the air present in the soil and hence bubbles are formed.
 The organisms living in the soil respire through oxygen present in this air.
 Animals living in soil form holes and burrows.
 These burrows make space for air molecules to move in.
 When it rains, water fills up the vacant spaces and this is the reason why we see organisms like earthworms coming up the soil for air during the rainy season.

 We use oxygen all the time but it is still not exhausted because trees return this oxygen to the atmosphere during the process of photosynthesis.
-Plants also consume oxygen but their consumption is very less as compared to their production.
-Hence the net effect is that they add oxygen to the atmosphere.
+Plants also consume oxygen but their consumption is very less than compared to their production.
+Hence, the net effect is that they add oxygen to the atmosphere.
 Animals and plants are interdependent on each other for their survival, plants produce oxygen and animals produce carbon dioxide as a by the process, thus they exist with one other forming an ecosystem of their own.
 However, due to man-made contributions to the environment and ecosystem such as deforestation and factories that release smog, smoke, and other chemical components into the air, thereby polluting the air.
 This is called Air Pollution.

 The article briefly describes the importance of air for survival.
 For any further detail install, BYJU’S the learning app.